rajashekarcs2023/eat-tokens-wisely-ai/README.md

 - **Lossy ≠ lossless on QA.** Extractive compression costs F1 versus full context on QA (CI excludes 0).
 Only the structural JSON codec is byte-exact / EM-preserving.
 - **Two headline hypotheses are null** (reader-grounded labels, learned variable-rate) — reported, not hidden.
 - **Structural QA** is a small constructed test (12 bundles, n = 60).

+## Foundations & related work
+We use the datasets and the BM25 baseline directly, and benchmark against the query-agnostic compression paradigm.
+How our design relates to prior work:

+**Context compression**
+- **LLMLingua-2** — Pan et al., *Data Distillation for Efficient and Faithful Task-Agnostic Prompt Compression*, Findings of ACL 2024 ([arXiv:2403.12968](https://arxiv.org/abs/2403.12968)).
+The query-agnostic, distillation-based token-classification paradigm; our `B` ablation represents this approach, which our query-conditioned selector beats by +0.29 F1 (CI clears 0).
+See also LLMLingua (Jiang et al., EMNLP 2023).
+- **RECOMP** — Xu, Shi & Choi, *Improving Retrieval-Augmented LMs with Context Compression and Selective Augmentation*, ICLR 2024 ([arXiv:2310.04408](https://arxiv.org/abs/2310.04408)).
+Extractive + abstractive compression for RAG.
+- **FILCO** — Wang, Araki, Jiang, Parvez & Neubig, *Learning to Filter Context for Retrieval-Augmented Generation*, 2023 ([arXiv:2311.08377](https://arxiv.org/abs/2311.08377)).
+Learned context filtering on lexical/information-theoretic utility — closest to our reader-grounded-label experiment, which we report as a **null result**.

+**Selection & retrieval**
+- **BM25** — Robertson & Zaragoza, *The Probabilistic Relevance Framework: BM25 and Beyond*, 2009 — our lexical baseline.
+- **MMR** (Carbonell & Goldstein, SIGIR 1998) and **submodular selection** (Lin & Bilmes, ACL 2011) — diversity-aware selection.
+Our near-duplicate suppression is a restricted form; we deliberately avoid a general MMR penalty, which we measured to hurt a second supporting fact that shared an entity with the first.

+**Datasets & protocol**
+- HotpotQA (Yang et al., 2018), SQuAD (Rajpurkar et al., 2016), CoQA (Reddy et al., 2019), 2WikiMultiHopQA (Ho et al., 2020), NarrativeQA (Kočiský et al., 2018).
+- Model Context Protocol (Anthropic, 2024) — Context7, Perplexity, SQLite, filesystem, and git servers.

 ## Built with
 Python · scikit-learn · NumPy/SciPy · tiktoken · FastAPI/uvicorn · Anthropic Claude (Haiku reader) · Deepgram · Model Context Protocol (Context7, Perplexity, SQLite, filesystem, git)